OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       MiraMon but not read directly by the GDAL MiraMon driver.

 In MiraMon the concepts of multipoints and multistrings are not supported but the driver translates a multipoint into N points and a multistring into N arcs.
-The concept of multipolygon is translated as polypolygon (described above).

-Note that when reading a MiraMon file of type *.pol*, the corresponding layer will be reported as of type wkbPolygon, but depending on the number of parts of each geometry, the actual type of the geometry for each feature can be either OGRPolygon or OGRMultiPolygon.
-This does not apply for ARC and PNT MiraMon files because the concept of OGRMultiLineString or OGRMultiPoint does not exist.
+So, when reading a MiraMon file of type *.pol*, the corresponding layer will be reported as of type wkbPolygon, but depending on the number of parts of each geometry, the actual type of the geometry for each feature can be either OGRPolygon or OGRMultiPolygon.
+This does not apply for *.arc* and *.pnt* MiraMon files because the concept of OGRMultiLineString or OGRMultiPoint does not exist.

 The reading driver verifies if multipart polygons adhere to the